Aethari/Aethari/README.md

 - Some smaller tools to go with the engines
 - A TUI/CLI (haven't decided yet) file browser that isn't terrible to use
 - Pomodoro tracking app (desktop and terminal)
+- A modern Nano clone focused on simplicity and usability

 ## Skills:
 - C